HelmieAnalytics/xardata/README.md

 API requirement:

 A MarketStack API is required to retrieve stock tickers which the user can obtain by signing up for a free MarketStack account here: https://marketstack.com/

-Limitations:

-1. The package is currently under development and not available for release and installation on PyPI.

-2. The data imported with this package is not suitable for backtesting investment strategies or developing trading systems.
-It includes only historical prices of companies trading on the XJSE (Johannesburg Stock Exchange) on the specific day and time the package is used.
-As a result, the dataset suffers from inherent bias, specifically survivorship bias.
-In future versions of zaquity, efforts will be made to mitigate this effect.
-To create a more robust dataset, users can supplement it with data from other sources to reduce bias and improve the reliability of their analysis.

 ## Modules